softwaresaved/jamie/README.md

    prediction snapshot in `<snapshots>/predictions`.
 1. **Generate report** corresponding to the prediction snapshot: `jamie report`.
 The report is created in `<snapshots>/reports` with the same name as the corresponding prediction snapshot.
-To view the report, copy the reports folder to a server.
-The minified JS (`jamie/templates/*.min.js`) and CSS assets (`jamie/templates/*.css`) in the source repository need to be copied into a location such that they are available under the `/assets` location on the webserver.
-As this is common for all reports, this only needs to be done once.
+To view the report, run

+       # If snapshot not specified, see latest report
+       jamie view-report [<snapshot>]

+   This will start a local webserver for viewing the report.
+The report snapshot folder is self contained and can be served using standard webservers as well.